Fil/d3-geo-voronoi/README.md

 ### Other projections

 There is no reason to limit the display of Voronoi cells to the orthographic projection.
-The example below displays the Urquhart graph of top container ports on a Winkel-Tripel map.
+The example below displays the Urquhart graph of top container ports on a Winkel tripel map.

 [![](img/geoVoronoiPorts.png)](http://bl.ocks.org/Fil/24d5ee71f09ba72893323d803242c38a)